 Defence Families Australia provides information, advocacy and advice to Defence families.

-Services for families of serving members are available through Defence Community Organisation (DCO), including a family resilience program (Family SMART and the 24-hour Defence Family Helpline (call 1800 624 608).
+Services for families of serving members are available through Defence Member and Family Support (DMFS), formerly known as the Defence Community Organisation (DCO).
+Including a family resilience program, Family SMART, and the 24-hour Defence Family Helpline (call 1800 624 608).

 Violent, intimidating or controlling behaviour